NoteDance/Note/README.md

 ```

 ## Parallel optimization:
-**You can use parallel optimization to speed up neural network training,parallel optimization speed up training by multiprocessing and multithreading.**
+**You can use parallel optimization to speed up neural network training,parallel optimization speed up training by multiprocessing or multithreading.**

 **Note have three types of parallel optimization:**